peterdsharpe/AeroSandbox/README.md

 One final point to note: **all inputs and outputs to AeroSandbox are expressed in base SI units, or derived units thereof** (e.g., m, kg, sec, N, m/s, J, Pa).
 Since this unit system is [coherent](https://en.wikipedia.org/wiki/Coherence_(units_of_measurement)), an [enormous number of quantities](https://en.wikipedia.org/wiki/SI_derived_unit) can be converted without any scaling factors.
 This improves readability and reduces the likelihood of errors.

 There are only two exceptions to this SI-everywhere rule:
-1. If alternate units are noted in a variable name's suffix.
+1. If alternate units are used, this is noted in the variable name's suffix.
 For example:

    * `battery_capacity` → Joules
    * `battery_capacity_watt_hours` → Watt-hours